-The DADiSP menuing system is designed to make sophisticated, custom DADiSP applications available to end-users without them having to remember the details behind the application.
+The DADiSP menuing system is designed to make sophisticated, custom DADiSP applications available to end-users without requiring the user to have specific knowledge of the details behind the application.

 In this chapter, you will learn about: